ChrisZie/HugoSymphony/content/_index.md

   color: yellow
   question1: Did you know that
   graph: 1
-  data: 84%
+  data: 79%
   bar: 2
-  question2: of volunteers do **not** feel like they are managed well by the organizations they volunteer with?
+  question2: of volunteers feel like they are **grossly** mismanaged by the Organizations they invest their time to volunteer with?
-  answer: As your most critical resource, volunteers **must** be managed effectively during every step of their service with you.<br><br>We ensure that our volunteers are managed to the levels they demand by implementing stellar Management Processes to superbly attain, train, maintain, and retain our volunteers.
+  answer: Fantastic processes provide you with a guide to managing volunteers while effectively minimizing liability.<br><br>We have developed processes for Organizations and Governments.
+We provide you with a step-by-step roadmap to ensure that our volunteers are managed superbly while removing critical liabilities.
 - name: __MANAGEMENT SOFTWARE__
   icon: images/responsive.svg
   serviceDetailLink: ecotourism
   question1: Did you know that
   graph: 1
-  data: 69%
+  data: 61%
   bar: 1
-  question2: of Organizations identify ineffective software as **the** reason they mismanage their volunteers?
+  question2: of Organizations identify ineffective software as the **most** impactful reason they mismanage their volunteers?
-  answer: The most important tool you can have for managing volunteers is an excellent Volunteer Management System.<br><br>We have spent uncountable hours testing all available software for this purpose.
-We deploy the software for you, design your profile, and train you on how to use the software to manage our volunteers perfectly.
+  answer: An excellent Volunteer Management System is critical for having a smooth and risk-free volunteering experience.<br><br>We have spent uncountable hours testing relevant software.
+We deploy the best software for you, design your profile, and train you on how to use the tool to manage our volunteers effectively.
-- name: __TRAINING PROGRAMS__
+- name: __TRAINING PRESENTATIONS__
   icon: images/responsive.svg
   serviceDetailLink: marketing
   color: red